-On July 29, 1949, the Ministry of Industry of the People's Government of Northeast China issued a directive calling upon all factories to introduce the system of business accounting which had been adopted in the factories of the USSR in out Manchuria.

-It is generally acknowledged in order to run industry economically and profitably.
+On July 29, 1949, the Ministry of Industry of the People's Government of Northeast China issued a directive calling upon all factories to introduce the system of business accounting which had been adopted in the factories of the USSR in order to run industry economically and profitably.
 According to these instructions, cost accounting and scientific statistical work, neglected during the war, had to be emphasized.
-Above all, great stress should be placed upon increasing the labour efficiency of emancipatworkers, a basic factor in raising business efficiency and production level.
+Above all, great stress should be placed upon increasing the labour efficiency of emancipated workers, a basic factor in raising business efficiency and production level.
 On September 23, 1949, the Ministry again called for the development of a mass movement for creating new production records and combatting inefficiency.